CliMA/Oceananigans.jl/docs/src/contributing.md

 * Note: for small or minor changes (such as fixing a typo in documentation), the [GitHub editor](https://docs.github.com/en/github/managing-files-in-a-repository/managing-files-on-github/editing-files-in-your-repository) is super useful for forking and opening a pull request with a single click.

+* Write your code with love and care.
+In particular, conform to existing Oceananigans style and formatting conventions.
+For example, we love verbose and explicit variable names, use `TitleCase` for types, `snake_case` for objects, and always.put.spaces.after.commas.
+For formatting decisions we loosely follow the [YASGuide](https://github.com/jrevels/YASGuide).
+It's worth few extra minutes of our time to leave future generations with well-written, readable code.

 ## What is a "collaborator" and how can I become one?

 * Collaborators have permissions to review pull requests and  status allows a contributor to review pull requests in addition to opening them.
 Collaborators can also create branches in the main Oceananigans repository.